-Robin Thicke And Girlfriend April Love Geary Share Gender Of Baby No. 2 In Dinner Party At Los Angeles Restaur
+Robin Thicke & Girlfriend April Love Geary Share Gender Of Baby No. 2 From Dinner Party At L.A.
+Restaurant

 Geary’s due date is March 10, which is also Thicke’s birthday, she wrote on Instagram.

 “Great night!
 Thank you @markbirnbaum and @Catch restaurant!
 And most of all @aprillovegeary!
-Love you
+Love you,” the singer wrote.

 “‘They said we couldn’t make another anthem, so we went and made another anthem!’
-Thank you April,” he captioned the clip,
+Thank you April,” he captioned the clip.

-In addition to Mia, Thicke also has an 8-year-old son, Julian, with his ex-wife, actress Paula Patton.
+In addition to Mia, Thicke also has an 8-year-old son — Julian — with his ex-wife, actress Paula Patton.